aurelien-riv/ariviere.github.io/_posts/2019-12-21-is-your-magento2-full-page-cacheable.markdown

 categories: [magento2]
 tags: [performance, magento-module-page-cache]
 description: To improve your site speed, you should better use FPC.
 But are you sure you didn't broke it?
 I propose you a module to analyze your FPC's health.
+excerpt: To improve your site speed, you should better use FPC.
+But are you sure you didn't broke it?
+I propose you a module to analyze your FPC's health.
 ---

 # Is your Magento2 website full-page cacheable?